 Sin corrupted God’s good creation

-Genesis 3:16-18 “To the woman [God] said, ‘I will make your pains in childbearing very severe; with painful labor you will give birth to children.
-Your desire will be for your husband, and he will rule over you.
-To Adam he said, ‘Because you listened to your wife and ate fruit from the tree about which I commanded you, ‘You must not eat from it,’ Cursed is the ground because of you; through painful toil you will eat food from it all the days of your life.
-It will produce thorns and thistles for you, and you will eat the plants of the field.’”
+Genesis 3:16-18: “To the woman [God] said, ‘I will greatly multiply your pain in childbirth, in pain you will bring forth children; yet your desire will be for your husband, and he will rule over you.’
+Then to Adam He said, ‘Because you have listened to the voice of your wife, and have eaten from the tree about which I commanded you, saying, “You shall not eat from it”; cursed is the ground because of you; in toil you will eat of it all the days of your life.
+Both thorns and thistles it shall grow for you; and you will eat the plants of the field.'”

 Ultimately, humanity’s relationship with God was ruptured, and we were exiled from the Garden into the untamed wilderness, a haunting image of sin distorting God’s good creation—including us.
 Brokenness was inserted into the union between God and man and then also between man and woman.
 These painful conflicts have hindered God’s design for humanity.